 Reverse Mortgage Plans for Seniors

 FHA’s reverse mortgage program allows seniors to convert their built up equity to cash and repayment is only required when the senior no longer uses the home as their principal residence.
-See HUD’s reverse mortgage.
+Reverse mortgages are increasing in popularity with seniors, it is a way to supplement their income.
+The only reverse mortgage insured by the U.S. Federal Government is called a Home Equity Conversion Mortgage or HECM, and is only available through an FHA approved lender

 Other Uses of FHA Loans